When we think of old world wine, France, Italy and Spain probably spring to mind long before Greece does.

 The savoury notes so often found in wines from this part of the world make them an absolute belter when it comes to matching with food.

 As the quality of wine from Santorini becomes more well-known, prices have been increasing year on year, with some comparing it to white burgundy.
 Wine is selling faster than it can be aged so a great value Santorini may soon be a thing of the past.
-However, we think we’ve found one that ticks all the boxes while coming in at under £20.
 Opening up with a fragrant floral nose, the palate is crisp, dry and refreshing, balanced with just a touch of oak which gives way to an impressive long finish.

 Combining the thirst quenching minerality found in Santorini’s assyrtiko with the perfumed, stone fruit more familiar in the malagouzia grape, is this fantastically refreshing white wine from northern Greece.
 Again, there’s a whiff of herbs here which lends a savoury edge, making it bold enough to drink by itself or pair with everything from salty cheese, grilled prawns or spicy curries.